ragnarlodbrok1992/cuda-mnist-course/presentation/presentation.md

 % Maciej Oliwa
 % January 12, 2025

-# In the morning

-- CUDA

-# In the evening
+# Introduction

-- MNIST
+- TODO: about myself, workshop, stuff we will do there

-# Conclusion
+# What is CUDA

 <section>
   <img src="./assets/Nvidia_CUDA_logo.jpg" alt="CUDA logo">
 </section>

+- History, why CUDA, what it does

+# About MNIST

+- MNIST is cool
+- You are not